-Township council is holding off on replacing three bridges after learning that the projects will cost roughly $760,000 more than initially anticipated.
+Township council is holding off on repairs to three bridges after learning that the projects will cost roughly $760,000 more than initially anticipated.

 Three reports detailing the municipality’s tender process for the projects were included on the agenda for Monday’s (May 13) meeting of the public works and facilities committee.